nodebox/nodebox.github.io/_posts/2012-11-09-workshop-the-hague.md

 In February of this year we did the very first [NodeBox 3 masterclass in Antwerp](http://nodebox.net/gallery/2012/02/masterclass-results/).
 This laid bare a number of fundamental issues with more complex assignments that were hard to solve.
 We figured out a way to solve them and this workshop was a test to see if our solution worked.
 We were very happy to discover that our system provided a comprehensive, easy-to-use system to build complex networks.

-Starting in January, we'll be working on integrating hardware interfaces and image processing to the software during the <a href="http://www.emrg.be/projects/conduit.html">Conduit research project</a>.
+Starting in January, we'll be working on integrating hardware interfaces and image processing to the software during the [Conduit research project](http://www.emrg.be/projects/conduit.html).
 We look forward to testing these new capabilities in future workshops.